 Puppy training 101: Bond

-Thorpe recommends that new dog owners take plenty of time to bond with their dogs before starting anything else.
+Thorpe recommends that new dog owners spend plenty of time bonding with their dogs before starting anything else.

 “I get calls asking about training before people even bring the puppy home,” she says.